barryclark/jekyll-now/_posts/2020-09-25-A-Mental-State.md

 ---
 layout: post
-title: 2020: A Mental State
+title: 2020 Is A Mental State
 ---

 It's been a while, hasn't it?